Help desk technicians provide support and troubleshooting for end-users who need assistance with their computer hardware or software.

 - Remote IT help desk technicians provide technical support over the phone or Web.

-- Remote help desk technicians often use specialized help desk support software to take control of end-users' computers to troubleshoot, diagnose and resolve complex issues.
+- Remote help desk technicians often use specialized software to take control of users' computers to troubleshoot, diagnose, and resolve complex issues.

 Help Desk Technician Salary